-- (d) "Minor Source Permit" means a single permit that authorizes the construction and operation of a new minor source or the modification and operation of an existing minor source. - (e) "Modification" or "Modify" means a physical change in, or a change in the method of operation, of a minor source that increases the source's potential to emit any regulated air pollutant. - (f) "New minor source" means any stationary source that has had its application for an initial minor source permit authorizing its construction and operation declared complete pursuant to Section 12.1.3.3 after [the effective date of this rule]. - (g) "Significant" means an increase at a minor source in the potential to emit of any of the following pollutants at a rate that would equal or exceed any of the following:
+- (e) "Minor Source Permit" means a single permit that authorizes the construction and operation of a minor source. - (f) "Modification" or "Modify" means a physical change in, or a change in the method of operation, of a minor source that increases the source's potential to emit any regulated air pollutant. - (g) "New minor source" means any minor source for which no minor source permit has been issued or whose minor source permit has expired and six months have elapsed without an application for renewal having been submitted. - (h) "Portable source" means a minor stationary source that is specifically designed to be transferred to a new site as need warrants.
+Portable sources may be subject to other applicable federal requirements under the Act. - (i) "Responsible Official" means the person who is authorized by the owner of the source to sign all documents and to make decisions that: - (1) Govern the operation of the regulated facility; - (2) Initiate and direct measures to assure compliance with air quality laws and regulations; and - (3) Ensure actions are taken to gather complete and accurate information for permit application requirements. - (j) "Significant" means an increase at a minor source in the potential to emit of any of the following pollutants, including fugitive emissions, at a rate that would equal or exceed any of the following: